Linear Credit Risk Models: Chebyshev interpolation

 The assumption of linear-drift preserving change of measure is often made for parsimony and to facilitate the empirical estimation procedure.
 For example, the specification of MPRs that preserve the affine nature of risk-factors has been theoretically and empirically investigated in \cite{Duffee2002}, \cite{Duarte2004}, and \cite{Cheridito2007} among others.

-\section{Chebyshev Interpolation}
+\section{Chebyshev interpolation}

-This Appendix describes how to perform a Chebyshev interpolation of an arbitrary function on an interval $[a,b]\times[c,d]\subset\R$.
+This Appendix describes how to perform a Chebyshev interpolation of an arbitrary function on a rectangle $[a,b]\times[c,d]\subset\R^2$.
 The Chebyshev polynomials of the first kind take values in $[-1,1]$ but can be shifted and scaled so as to form a basis of $[a,b]$.
 In this case they are given by the following recursion formula,

 with $\mu=(a+b)/2$ and $\sigma=(b-a)/2$.
 The Chebyshev nodes for the interval $[a,b]$ are then given by

 The polynomial interpolation of order $N$ is